fabiangothman/JavaScript/NextJS/Contentful/recipes_store/README.md

 - Create a .env file from .env.sample with your custom fields.

 # Deploy
-- This project has been deployed to Vercel
+- This project has been deployed to Vercel: https://recipes-store.vercel.app